9brada6/tabs-with-posts/development.md

     3. If we don't have a rating average, then just display 0, and an empty star?.
     4. If we have a rating count and is selected to display and is above 0, then display it.

+## Tabs

+- The code use :focus-visible, and does not use additional @support check.
+Even if the support is 70%, the majority of the users that are impaired and need this feature use a browser, where this feature is supported.
+Also this is not something like a deal-breaker, since this feature is already widely being implemented as a spec.

 ## ✅ Todo

 - Fix disable comments align.